We’re sure you’ve heard the latest news, remote work is here to stay.

 - “5 of The Best Remote Companies to Work For”

 At this point, you might be wondering, “do I have to offer perks?”
-No, you don’t have to offer your remote employees perks, but the benefits far surpass the effort.
+No, you don’t have to offer your remote employees perks, but the benefits of thoughtful perks for remote workers far surpass the effort.
 And also, let's get things straight - no, being remote is no longer a perk in itself.
 It used to be, but not anymore.
 With people in the U.S. alone spending on average 35 minutes a day or 19 days per year commuting to work (Knoblauch, 2019) employees aren’t picking to work from home for fun -- it’s to satisfy their basic human needs and the market has started to adapt.

 Go the next mile, and read here for more helpful resources to help your remote team work successfully.